Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/AdvancedCombatMecanics/Undead.md

 ### **Ebony**

 The "boss" of all vampires.
-Equiped with a fullset of Enchanted Ebony armor, a Enchanted Ebony bow and arrows, and a enchanted melee weapon.
+Equipped with a full set of Enchanted Ebony armor, a Enchanted Ebony bow and arrows, and a enchanted melee weapon.

 Each Piece of armor can be enchanted with one of
 - Extreme Health